eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The WorkloadStatesMap represents the current execution states of the managed by Ankaios workloads and allows performant management of the states by providing the following functionalities:
 * getting all workload states for an agent
-* getting the workload state of an workload
+* getting the workload state of a workload
 * getting all workload states except the ones for a specific agent
 * marking all states of an agent as agent disconnected
 * adding an initial state for a list of workloads